johnpjust/KernelSegmentation/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 <br/>
 <br/>
 These results are pretty good, and all without annotated data!!
-From this we can extract properties like area and aspect ratio, as well as other factors like colors to classify kernels without labels (clustering).
+From this we can extract properties like area and aspect ratio, as well as other factors like colors to classify object instances without labels (clustering).
 <br/><br/>